elegantchaos/XPkg/README.md

 XPkg was designed to be cross-platform (this is what the "X" stands for), and is written in Swift.
 It should work on any platform that has a working Swift compiler and standard libraries.
 Since Swift is a requirement for XPkg itself, I decided to also make it a requirement for the installer.[^1]

-In fact, XPkg packages are also SPM (Swift Package Manager) packages.
+In fact, XPkg packages are also Swift Package Manager (SPM) packages.

 When you install a package with XPkg, it clones the corresponding repository, then uses SPM to build and run the installer (a product with a special name, currently `<your-package-name>-xpkg-hooks`) in your package, passing it a known set of arguments and environment variables.